iridia/localizedString/README.md

 	iridia.localizedString.setPreferredLocales(["zh-TW", "en-US"]);

-	//	Ask for a localized string
+	//	Ask for a localized string, e.g. this function returns the string associated with the key {theKey} under category {theCategory}.

 	iridia.localizedString.stringForKey("{theCategory}", "{theKey}");
-	//	returns the string associated with the key {theKey} under category {theCategory}.